Optimize your Resume for ATS

 Always use the same language as the job description.
 Look at your resume critically and see which words you could change.
 For example, you might call the role “project manager” but they say “account manager.”
 As long as your experience and skills match the role, simply edit your job title.

-Abbreviations and synonyms
+Avoid abbreviations and synonyms

 Acronyms, abbreviations, and synonyms are difficult for an ATS to understand.
 Humans are able to understand concepts like this and read between the lines, but software lacks this capability.